Introduction to Construction Project Management

 Roles and Challenges as a Construction Project Manager

-In the construction business, it is one of the crucial components and it always starts way before the construction starts and ends with the project completion.
-Here the project manager needs to revise the plans continue to meet the end user’s criteria.
-With the project, planning comes budget estimation, procurement planning, and design and why this a crucial phase?
-Suppose you come across a change in real-time which is an environmental issue and for that, you need to make a slight change in the design.
-But remember this even a slight change in your planned design and there will be an impact on your initial design and timeline for which a continuous revision of planning will be needed.
-This work needs transparency at each level and how to do that we will discuss next.
+In the construction business, it is one of the crucial components, and it always starts way before the construction starts and ends with the project completion.
+Here the project manager needs to revise the plans to continue to meet the end user’s criteria.
+With the project planning comes budget estimation, procurement planning, and design, and why is this a crucial phase?
+Suppose you come across a change in real-time, which is an environmental issue, and for that, you need to make a slight change in the design.
+But remember this even a slight change in your planned design, and there will be an impact on your initial design and timeline for which a continuous revision of planning will be needed.
+This work needs transparency at each level.

-Construction business requires a great number of resources to manage to start from the stakeholders, project manager, site engineers, contractors, daily workers, etc. Therefore, the project itself needs an effective communication channel that will not only pass the information to all the team members but also will make the transitions go smooth which will be helpful to the PM to avoid micromanagement.
+Construction business requires many resources to manage from the stakeholders, project manager, site engineers, contractors, daily workers, etc. Therefore, the project itself needs an effective communication channel that will pass the information to all the team members and make the transitions go smooth, which will be helpful to the PM to avoid micromanagement.

-Risk management again is a role that a project manager does in the planning stage where PM needs to address the possible risk factors while developing the action plans from the start.
-Also, need to validate each option to mitigate the risk factors during the project action plan.
+Risk management is a role that a project manager plays in the planning stage where PM needs to address the possible risk factors while developing the action plans from the start.
+Also, we need to validate each option to mitigate the risk factors during the project action plan.
 Proper planning of these sections decides the future of the project once started.
-Because no construction project is risk-free and risk can be minimized, managed, shared or accepted but cannot be ignored.
-Let’s take an example: Suppose there is the procurement of raw materials and it has gone wrong.
-So at that time project manager must have done enough planning about the risk and how to mitigate at that very stage.
+Because no construction project is risk-free, and risk can be minimized, managed, shared or accepted but cannot be ignored.
+Let’s take an example: Suppose there is the procurement of raw materials, and it has gone wrong.
+So at that time project manager must have done enough planning about the risk and how to mitigate it at that very stage.

 This is one of the integral parts of construction project management because there is nothing worse than a project which is getting short of timelines after multiple extensions.
 This doesn’t mean the manager needs to do micromanagement, but this also doesn’t mean the manager needs to sit idle without even knowing how the project is progressing.
-So, therefore, PM should follow-up on the key tasks.
-Taking care of the timeline from the beginning, learn to think on the feet how to compensate if a task is taking longer duration than assigned.
+So, therefore, PM should follow up on the key tasks.
+Taking care of the timeline from the beginning, learn to think on the feet how to compensate if a task takes longer than assigned.

 Apart from the above points, there are few minor things which are offered by the CPM role.
-Project Manager needs to be on a constant verge of a learning curve to leverage the project by new strategies and methodologies in the industry.
+The project manager needs to be on a constant verge of a learning curve to leverage the project by new strategies and methodologies in the industry.
 Different software that simplifies project planning, scheduling, and estimation.
-Similarly, the PM should have a keen judgment on how to address changes in the scope which is informed by the client.
-Because sometimes the client gives something in the middle of a project and at that time the project manager needs to learn to say “no” if it deviates the scope by a large margin.
+Similarly, the PM should have a keen judgment on how to address changes in the scope, which the client informs.
+Because sometimes, the client gives something in the middle of a project, and at that time, the project manager needs to learn to say “no” if it deviates the scope by a large margin.
 Having an emotional quotient which actually differentiates good project managers from the avg ones.

-Therefore, it takes a whole lot of efforts and resources to manage and execute a construction project.
-After reading the above aspects you would get to know as a project manager that there are a lot of things to take care of.
+Therefore, it takes a whole lot of effort and resources to manage and execute a construction project.
+After reading the above aspects, you would get to know as a project manager that there are a lot of things to take care of.
 As a project manager, you need to be resourced by keeping yourself updated with upcoming strategies, software, and methodologies.
-With regards to the risk management as no construction project is risk-free the higher you map the risks the better you will be able to close the projects within the timeline.
+With regards to the risk management, as no construction project is risk-free, the higher you map the risks, the better you will be able to close the projects within the timeline.

 This has been a guide to Construction Project Management.
-Here we have discussed the Roles and challenges of a construction project manager.
+Here we have discussed the basic concept, roles and challenges of a construction project manager, respectively.
 You can also go through our other suggested articles to learn more –